Red Maple - Acer rubrum 'October Glory'

 -

-Glossy green leaf, white lemon-scented flowers, bright red seeds in the fall
+Glossy green leaves, white lemon-scented flowers, bright red seeds in the fall

 -